WE ARE TRACKING HIGH PRESSURE AND COLD TEMPERATURES FOR FRIDAY MORNING

-You can always get the latest weather alerts, forecasts, and radar on News 5, WCYB.com, and on the StormTrack 5 weather app.
+You can always get the latest forecast, radar, and weather alerts on News 5, WCYB.com, and on the StormTrack 5 weather app.